veegeee/veegeee.github.io/README.md

 ## Sander van Gestel
 My name is Sander and I am currently a second year master student in the program Methodology and Statistics for the Behavioral, Biomedical and Social Sciences at Utrecht University.
 I am writing my master thesis about the joint model.
 More specifically, I am investigating whether the joint model is more appropriate for analyzing longitudinal data obtained in ALS-studies than the linear mixed model.
 I really like my thesis topic because I can use statistics to the benefit of, something that I think is everything, health.
 I hope to contribute to the field of medical statistics.
 If you want to contact me you can send an email to s.vangestel@students.uu.nl.
-Below there are links to my linkedin and my github.
+Below there are links to my linkedin, my github and CV.

 <a href="https://nl.linkedin.com/in/sander-van-gestel-3366701b5">My linkedin</a>
 <br><a href="https://github.com/veegeee">My github</a></br>
+<br><a href="Sander van gestel.pdf">CV</a></br>

 ## Interests & Education
 <div>